QuillBot’s Word Counter is a free, easy-to-use tool for tracking the word count in your writing.

 Our online word count tool provides data for words and lets you simply change whether spaces should be counted as words.
 It also displays restrictions for social networking platforms with character limits.

-When you add your text to QuillBot’s Word Counter, our powerful platform instantly performs the mundane counting tasks for you, so you can see right where your word
+When you add your text to QuillBot’s Word Counter, our powerful platform instantly performs the mundane task of counting for you, so you can see right where your word

 When counting words, the objective is usually to meet a minimum or a ballpark number, with a few exceptions.
 Below are some use cases where a word counter would be needed:

 Often, in school or at a university, students will be asked to write a short response to a question or a longer essay.
 These can range from 250 words to thousands of words.